 The Sabandía Mill is, as its name already indicates, a mill that is located in the district of Sabandía, in the province and region of Arequipa.
-El Molino is a 17th century construction that was forged in ashlar stone and is still in use today.
-The importance of the mill both for its design, as well as for its antiquity and still functioning, have made it today part of the Cultural Heritage of the Nation, as it is considered a Monument of the mestizo rural architecture of Arequipa.
+El Molino is a 17th-century construction that was forged in ashlar stone and is still in use today.
+The importance of the mill both for its design, as well as for its antiquity and still functioning, has made it today part of the Cultural Heritage of the Nation, as it is considered a Monument of the mestizo rural architecture of Arequipa.

-The Sabandía mill is located in the middle of the district's countryside.
+The Sabandía Mill is located in the middle of the district's countryside.
 As far as is known, this colonial mill was built by Francisco Flores, a master stonemason.
 It is known that the mill remained as it was in its origins, for a significant amount of time, however, as a result of inclement weather, it ended up in terrible conditions until it was rescued by a bank, who commissioned its restoration from the architect.
 Luis Felipe Calle, in such a way that in addition to the colonial structure, it will be adapted to those environments of recreational use, which today we can observe and enjoy.

 Architecturally, the Sabandía Mill has a rectangular floor plan, a structure that was inherited from the first construction.
 The mill walls are characterized by their considerable elevation, as well as their buttresses and vaults.
 Among the structures, there is also a staircase that presents the building and is made of ashlar, which can be seen in the back of the complex.